Who Is Adam Rye™?

 I was born in Pig Farm, Illinois

-That’s not a metaphor.
-It’s just a fact.
-A flat stretch of Midwestern nothing where I tried to shine in a town that didn’t know what to do with a femme-butch band nerd who could crush a trombone solo, ace a math test, and choreograph a show choir number in the same week.
+That's not a metaphor; it's just a fact.
+It's a flat stretch of Midwestern nothingness where I tried to shine in a town that didn't quite know what to do with a femme-butch band nerd like me.
+I could crush a trombone solo, ace a math test, and choreograph a show choir number all in the same week.

-I was a cheerleader in seventh grade, and that pretty much tanked my social life with the boys.
-From then on, I floated between cliques—a chameleon in marching band, madrigals, math team, and musical theater.
-I was too weird for the Christians and too closeted for the stoners, but somehow survived high school with trombone lips, a heap of extracurriculars, and a handful of ride-or-die friends like Miguel (they/them), who came out as queer with me before we even had the words for it.
+In seventh grade, I was a cheerleader, which pretty much tanked my social life with the boys.
+From then on, I floated between cliques, becoming a chameleon in marching band, madrigals, math team, and musical theater.
+I was too weird for the Christians and too closeted for the stoners, but I somehow survived high school with trombone lips, a heap of extracurriculars, and a handful of ride-or-die friends like Miguel (they/them), who came out as queer with me before we even had the words for it.

-I was also the son of the high school chemistry teacher, which meant teachers knew me before I knew myself.
-My mom—musical, tomboyish, loving—taught me sports and songs.
-My dad—loud, brilliant, ashamed of both his and my softness—taught me how to speak up, even when I didn’t want to.
+Being the son of the high school chemistry teacher meant that teachers knew me before I knew myself.
+My mom, who was musical, tomboyish, and loving, taught me sports and songs.
+My dad, who was loud, brilliant, and ashamed of both his and my softness, taught me how to speak up, even when I didn't want to.

-I was a math team state champ.
-A jester in madrigals.
-A freshman in Disney spinning on teacups trying to escape the awkward kids we were stuck with.
+I was a math team state champ, a jester in madrigals, and a freshman in Disney spinning on teacups, trying to escape the awkward kids we were stuck with.
 I grew up singing harmonies and making people laugh.
-I also said horrible things to protect myself.
-I still carry regrets.
-I’ve done the work.
+I also said horrible things to protect myself, and I still carry regrets.
+But I've done the work.

 Silver statue with plucked hair and one arm, covered in dripping pink polish, cheer pose with pom-poms and “Glittergrit” belt.